Bio and CV (trouvé mon bio en français à la suite)

 2012 to present- Artist in Residence as a Multi-disciplinary Métis Artist with the Near North District School Board in Elementary and Highs schools in North Bay, South River, Sundridge, Emsdale, Magnetawan, and Corbeil.

 2018- Artistic Process, and Silk Screen Printing Workshops with Indigenous Youth, Bear Island.
 Two different groups: Canoe Build Youth Project, and Roots and Wings Theatre Group.
-Temagami, ON
+Temagami First Nation, ON.

 2016- Mental Health "Zine" making workshop at White Water Gallery, with HANDS.